sulu/SuluCommunityBundle/Resources/doc/9-profile.md

 ## email

-Its possible that an email is also sent when a profile is changed.
+It is possible that an email is also sent when a profile is changed.

 **Example Template**: